 Our buses have panoramic windows, AC, WC, DVD, individual reading lights, sound system, and reclining seats.
 Smoking is strictly prohibited on board.
 Distances between cities and destinations will vary, based on your itinerary.
 For longer days, we make your ride comfortable by stopping every 2-3 hours for bathroom breaks, stretching, and/or lunch stops.
 Commentary is provided along the way, with your tour guide pointing out sites of interest along the way.

+Our buses are equipped with an emergency restroom.
+“Emergency restroom,” because this facility is not meant to be used near restrooms at our frequent stops.
+The emergency restrooms are small and tight.
+They are not easy to get in and out of.
+For that reason, and because dumping places are very limited throughout Europe, we recommend to use them only in cases of emergency.
 On our buses we provide cold drinks at reasonable prices.
-Generally we offer water (carbonated or non-carbonated) for € 1 soft drinks for € 2 beer for € 2 and wine for € 3.
+Generally we offer water (carbonated or non-carbonated) for € 1 soft drinks for € 2 beer for € 2 and wine for € 3

 Everyone wants to make the most of the available time and to see as much as possible while traveling.
 Here are some guidelines to ensure your and our other guests comfort.